mydsrt-artweb/dsrt-artweb/SECURITY.md

 # Security Policy

 ## Supported Versions
-We release patches for security vulnerabilities as needed.
-Only the latest version is supported.
+We only support the latest stable release of **dsrt-app**.

 ## Reporting a Vulnerability
-If you discover a security vulnerability, please:
+If you discover a vulnerability:
-1. **Do not open a public issue.**
+1. Do not open a public issue.
-2. Email us at **[your-email@example.com]** with details.
+2. Email us at **artwebdsrt@gmail.com** with details.
-3. We will investigate and respond promptly.
+3. We will acknowledge receipt and provide a timeline for a fix.